 Truck Driver

-On Friday you call in to the catering place to pick up the food, before heading on out to the rogaining site where the equipment is unloaded with the help of another bunch of people.
+• Drive to the rogaining site where the equipment is unloaded with the help of another bunch of people.

 Truck loading